- Born:December 21, 1984

 Hand picked by NASCAR Hall of Fame driver and team owner Darrell Waltrip, McDowell was soon piloting the No. 17 entry in the NASCAR Camping World Truck Series.
 It would be Darrell’s younger brother and fellow team owner Michael Waltrip that would offer McDowell the opportunity to showcase his talents at NASCAR’s top level, hiring him to drive a car in the NASCAR Sprint Cup Series in 2008 for retiring Hall of Fame driver Dale Jarrett.

-Following that initial call up to the top level of NASCAR, McDowell has become a staple in both the Cup and the NASCAR Nationwide Series.
+Following that initial call up to the top level of NASCAR, McDowell has become a staple in both the Cup and the NASCAR Xfinity Series.
 McDowell has competed in the Xfinity Series since 2007 and has earned 1 Win, 5 Top-5’s, 19 Top-10s and two pole awards during that time.

-McDowell is entering his ninth season in NASCAR Sprint Cup Series in 2016 and his fourth piloting the No. 95 Chevy SS for Leavine Family Racing.
+McDowell is entering his ninth season in Monster Energy NASCAR Cup Series in 2017 and his fourth piloting the No. 95 Chevy SS for Leavine Family Racing.
 His career-best Cup finish is seventh place finish at Daytona in July 2014.

 A devoted family man, Michael and his wife Jami have four children, Trace, Emma, Rylie and Lucas.
 When not racing or spending time with his family, he enjoys hunting, cycling and going outdoors.